 • References are in the correct format for this journal

 • All references mentioned in the Reference list are cited in the text, and vice versa

-• Permission has been obtained for use of copyrighted material from other sources (including the Web)
+• Permission has been obtained for use of copyrighted material from other sources (including the Internet)

 If you do not wish to use the PDF annotations function, you may list the corrections (including replies to the Query Form) and return them to Elsevier in an e-mail.
 Please list your corrections quoting line number.
-If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail, or by post.
+If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and scan the pages and return via e-mail.
 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
-We will do everything possible to get your article published quickly and accurately - please let us have all your corrections within 72 hours.
-Therefore, it is important to ensure that all of your corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
+We will do everything possible to get your article published quickly and accurately.
+It is important to ensure that all corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
-Note that Elsevier may proceed with the publication of your article if no response is received.